 Small changes can lead to practices that really make a difference.

-Dave Welling - Biking to work at age 72
+Biking to work at age 72

 My biking would be impossible without Lindy, who keeps me supplied in clean clothes.
 She feeds me gourmet meals, makes me get enough sleep at night, looks after me in a million ways.

 I am grateful to be alive and active.
 My Father passed away when he was 62 of a heart attack.
-His brothers all died at even younger ages.
+His brothers all died even younger.
 His father died in his 50's.
 Everybody had heart attacks.
 So I have a definite family history.
 However, I believe that persistent exercise can make a difference, and seems to be working in my individual case.
 I certainly cannot claim to have all the answers about longevity, but I do know that keeping in shape feels better than getting out of shape.
-And I can eat anything, and as much as I wish, if I do 28 or 30 or 36 miles a day.
+And I can eat anything, and as much as I wish, if I do 28 or 36 miles a day.
 And perhaps 45 miles on the weekends.

 One other observation: I cannot run any distance.
 My legs hurt.
 My knees hurt.
 Running just isn't an option.
 However I feel great the day after a big bike ride.
 Bikes are relatively gentle of knees.
 And knees are important!

 David R. Welling Colonel USAF MC (ret) MD FACS FASCRS DMCC

 When my wife first approached me about worm composting, I thought it was a pretty weird idea.
 I fancy myself an environmentalist, but I'm more the hiking, camping, save the whales type than the eat local and be organic, gardener type.
 I agreed to help build our worm bin (following the instructions here) more as a favor than anything else.
 I could earn some easy spouse points.
 "This can't be as bad as the time she convinced me to adopt a dog," I thought.